FootFingers/Kawa/README.md

 This has not yet been tested.
 Use these files at your own caution.

+A sandwich mount case was also created based on the original Kawa PCB footprint.
+The central section around the OLED and controller board is covered with a sheet of acrylic.

 ## Case
 Plate files created:
  - Base Plate x1